-Standards and guidelines for SRHS should address the barriers to services caused by stereotypic rape views in their policies
+By SRHS challenging rape myths, stereotypic views on SV and gender inequalities though media, marketing and policies, people from diverse backgrounds and those presenting with a non-stereotypic rape, will see themselves as candidates for the support.

-Promotion of SRHS should include key messages around who qualifies as a candidate for the service and how the care is safely provided
+Approaches used by SRHS to advertise their services need to consider both the message and media used.
+People of all backgrounds need to be included in the design and use of promotional material to ensure it is acceptable, helpful and reaches a wide range of diverse groups.

-Trauma informed and person-centered care should be practiced in all SRHS
+Trauma informed and person-centered care is recommended in SRHS in a service-wide approach.

-Specific aspects of trauma informed practice should be further researched to test acceptability and level of importance to patients
+Specific aspects of trauma informed practice require further research to test acceptability and level of importance for different groups of people attending health services.

-Joined up care with other services is needed in order to respond safely to disclosure
+Joining up care with other services to provide a co-ordinated management pathway is needed in order to respond safely to disclosure.

 References

 Ades, V., Wu, S. X., Rabinowitz, E., Chemouni Bach, S., Goddard, B., Pearson Ayala, S., & Greene, J. (2019).
 An Integrated, Trauma-Informed Care Model for Female Survivors of Sexual Violence: The Engage, Motivate, Protect, Organize, Self-Worth, Educate, Respect (EMPOWER) Clinic.
 Obstetrics and Gynecology, 133(4), 803-809.